DanielaMoraDevJourney/CoreManager.API/README.md

 This project is currently maintained as part of a university course.
 Pull requests are welcome, but feel free to fork and build on top of it.
+> Thanks for visiting this repo!
+Feel free to star ⭐ the project if you found it helpful!

 ---